allelomorph/holbertonschool-blockchain/README.md

 Introduction to block mining, block difficulty, and proof of work.

 ### [(458) 0x03.
 Blockchain - Transactions](./blockchain/v0.3/)
-Introduction to UXTO and coinbase transactions.
+Introduction to UTXO and coinbase transactions.

 ### [(459) 0x04.
 Blockchain - CLI](./cli/PROJECT.md)
 Creating a REPL command line interface for the features built in 0x00 - 0x03, which can make transactions, mine blocks, and save/load the blockchain.